S. Korea chooses new president with inequality key concern

 Yoon has already threatened to investigate outgoing President Moon Jae-in, citing unspecified "irregularities".

-Polling stations open at 6 am (2100 GMT) and shut at 6 pm.
+Polling stations opened at 6 am (2100 GMT) and will shut at 6 pm.
 For 90 minutes after closing, Covid-positive voters will be allowed to cast their ballots.

 South Korea is in the grip of an Omicron wave with more than 200,000 new cases being recorded on most days this month.